 If your potting mix is left to dry out completely between waterings, your plant is more likely to develop root rot later down the road.

-How to Fix: It’s not guaranteed to work, but if I think root rot has taken hold I change the potting mix as soon as possible and try to save a few stem cuttings to propagate.
+👉 How to Fix: It’s not guaranteed to work, but if I think root rot has taken hold I change the potting mix as soon as possible, cut away some of the mushy roots, and try to save a few stem cuttings to propagate.

 2. Yellowing Leaves

 Lots of yellowing leaves can be caused by many things including too much water, too little water, too low temperatures, too high temperatures as well as a magnesium deficiency.